dominodatalab/LLM-Workshop/admin/admin_readme.md

 ## Domino Platform Configuration

 ### Prereqs
+- [ ] **Create a Branch or Fork of this Repository**
+  - You will use the newly created fork/branch going forward.
+- [ ] Create a new Domino Environment in FleetCommand
-- You will need some customer / use case specific documents (saved as PDFs)
+- [ ] Collect some customer/use case specific documents (saved as PDFs).
+  - These will be used to pupulate the RAG and provide context.
-- Create an S3 bucket upload those documents to it
+- [ ] Create an S3 bucket upload documents to it.
-- Add the S3 bucket to your Domino as a Data Source called: **ddl-rag-workshop** (Create data source using a service account and make it readable by everyone)
+- [ ] Add the S3 bucket to your Domino as a Data Source called: **ddl-rag-workshop**
+  - Create data source using a service account and make it readable by everyone
-- You need to find a banner for your app and optionally a customer logo image for the chat symbol - make sure these are somewhere publically accessable, either directly from the customer website or in the poctemppublic s3 bucket in us-west-2 in Internal Eval AWS that is publically accessable.
+- [ ]You need to find a banner for your app and optionally a customer logo image for the chat symbol - make sure these are somewhere publically accessable, either directly from the customer website or in the poctemppublic s3 bucket in us-west-2 in Internal Eval AWS that is publically accessable.

 ### Domino Central Configuration for 5.10
 Create/Modify/Verify the following Central Config Entries: